olliesharp5/panem-survey/README.md

 ### Existing Features

 * Start section
+The start section is the "landing page" of the survey.
+The user is met with a welcome message intorducing them to the survey.
+The user is then provided a choice as to whether they would like to start the survey or view the statistics.
+The terminal requires the user input "a" or "b" depending on their choice.
 ![start_section]()

 * Survey_information
+If the user inputted "a" to the terminal at the start section the survey information section will display.
+This section informs users how to submit their data to the survey and provides more information about the benefits and use of the survey.
+The terminal then prompts the user to input "y" to continue or "n" to return to the start section.
 ![survey_information]()

 * Survey content
+The terminal prints the survey questions one at a time, each requires a response from the user to continue to the next.
+The survey responses are validated after each input to ensure the correct values have been used by the user.
+If the incorrect values have been used the terminal will print the error and provide the question again.
 ![survey_content]()

 * Survey completion page
+Once all the questions have been submitted in line with the validator, a message will print to the terminal informing the survey is complete and their answers have been submitted.
+The user answers are sent to a Google worksheet to be recorded.
+The user is then automatically returned back to the start section where the initial start message will display.
 ![survey_completion_page]()

 * Statistics section
+If the user selects "b" at the start section they will be directed to the statistics.
+A prompt will print to the console inforing the user the statistics are being calculated.
+The program fetches the values submitted to the Google worksheet and calculates statsitstics based on the Python logic.
+The statsitics are then printed to the console.
+The user will then be prompted to input "y" to return to the start section.
 ![statistics_section]()